-My friend and mentor Jessica Alstrom has talked a lot about how, when we are afraid to let go of a co-dependent relationship or a job or other 3D-related circumstance that keeps us in a contracted emotional state, we are the only ones holding ourselves back from expressing and living our highest joy.
+A friend of mine has talked a lot about how, when we are afraid to let go of a co-dependent relationship or a job or other 3D-related circumstance that keeps us in a contracted emotional state, we are the only ones holding ourselves back from expressing and living our highest joy.
 That has been true with me.

 I posted a while ago about my dream of having a campervan and going wherever spirit leads.
 Two months ago, I took a temporary apartment for two months in Lawrence, Kansas, with the goal of paring down my possessions and getting into a Class B motorhome.
 (A Class B is a small—about 20 feet—campervan with all the basic amenities.)
 Those two months have passed and I am only nominally freer of earthly possessions and have researched campervans but do not yet own one.

-And the job (j.o.b. = just over broke) that Jessica talks about that we cling to because it pays the rent?
+And the 3D job (j.o.b. = just over broke, as some have called it) that my friend has talked about that we cling to because it pays the rent?
 That describes my job at Amazon.
 It pays for rent and groceries each month with no extra money and sometimes extra month.

 Regarding roaming where spirit leads, I have a bucket list of people, places, and events I would love to visit.
 But honestly, as much as I consciously love the idea of roaming across the countryside in freedom, I am obviously afraid of stepping out into that unknown.
 My limitless travel plans are triggering the sh!t out of my inner child’s safety issues.
 My habitual go-to retreat is the 3D “logic” of keeping my ducks all neatly lined up in a row.